neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/Introduction.rst

 iteration in our Scrum-based project management.
 As such they are complete releases, doing everything they are supposed to do, *according to the goals of their sprint*.

-They are not, releases of TYPO3 Phoenix, though - as you would probably laugh about the feaure set, then...
+They are not, releases of TYPO3 Phoenix, though - as you would probably laugh about the feature set, then...

 System Overview